 Materialise has a long history of collaboration with Julia, dating back from groundbreaking projects with industrial designer Ross Lovegrove and fashion designer Iris van Herpen.
 As experts in 3D printing technology, Materialise was Julia’s additive manufacturing partner of choice when it came to making the costume.

-After trying out a few different options, we suggested Laser Sintering the pieces with Polyamide 12 powder.
-Laser Sintering is a 3D printing technology where a part is produced by melting together a layer of powder particles with a laser.
+After trying out a few different options, we suggested laser sintering the pieces with polyamide 12 powder.
+Laser sintering is a 3D printing technology where a part is produced by melting together a layer of powder particles with a laser.
 Once the first layer is done, a second layer is added, and so on, until the part has been completely built up.
-When using Polyamide 12, the resulting parts tend to be sturdy and stiff, making it (at first glance) an unusual choice of material for a design that required a degree of flexibility.
+When using PA 12, the resulting parts tend to be sturdy and stiff, making it (at first glance) an unusual choice of material for a design that requires a degree of flexibility.

 However, the end results of a 3D-printed part are just as dependent on the design as on the material and technology.
 Julia came up with a structure that was so cleverly designed that the laser-sintered polyamide became flexible.
 The resulting pieces were supple enough to be worn comfortably by Angela Bassett, the actress playing Queen Ramonda, and stiff enough to retain their shape and maintain that imposing royal bearing.

 “Materialise’s reliability and ability to deliver complex geometries within tight schedules makes them a great partner, and what makes these partnerships extra special is our ability to continuously learn from each other and ultimately push the boundaries of what’s possible.”